Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Related Works

 \section{Related Works}

 In Domain Adaptation (DA), it is usually assumed that all source data is labelled.
-Depending on the label availability for the target data, DA methods are categorised as \textit{Supervised} (labels available for all target data), \textit{Semi-supervised} (labels available for some but not all target data), and \textit{Unsupervised} (labels are not available for target data).
+Depending on the label availability for the target data, DA methods are categorised as \textit{Supervised}, \textit{Semi-supervised}, and \textit{Unsupervised}.
 It is important to distinguish between these cases, as experiment protocols and the volume of data used for training varies widely between the three cases, even using the same datasets.